-The Open Up Challenge is a prize fund backing the next generation of financial technology for small businesses.
-We look for products, services, platforms and marketplaces which share our vision for radically better financial technology.
-By the end of 2018 we'll have awarded £4.5m in equity-free funding to 25 fintech companies, ranging from angel-stage startups to pre-IPO ventures.
+The Open Up Challenge was a prize fund backing the next generation of financial technology for small businesses.
+We looked for products, services, platforms and marketplaces which shared our vision for radically better financial technology.
+The prize fund awarded £4.5m in equity-free funding to 25 fintech companies, ranging from angel-stage startups to pre-IPO ventures.

 We believe that financial technology has the potential to create substantially more value for small businesses, helping them to save time and money, access better products and services, reduce stress, manage risk and generate insights to grow revenue.
 Much of this potential remains unfulfilled, but several trends are combining to make now a good time for startups and other challengers to enter the market, including:

 - the increasing ease with which small businesses can securely share their financial data across applications, enabled in part by Open Banking;